 Combined heat and power at all scales and with all fuels reduces users’ bills and carbon emissions compared to the separate generation of heat and power.

-District heating, the supply of heat to homes and businesses through a network of pipes, can reduce consumers’ heating bills in urban areas, and give communities more control over their heating needs.
+Heat networks, the supply of heat to homes and businesses through a network of pipes, can reduce consumers’ heating bills in urban areas, and give communities more control over their heating needs.